Komptip/php-tiktok-sdk/README.md

 ## Installation

-In your existing Laravel application you can install this package using [Composer](https://getcomposer.org).
+In your exist PHP application you can install this package using [Composer](https://getcomposer.org).

 ```bash
 composer require komptip/php-tiktok-sdk